Update: Changes to Alberta’s Slow Down and Move Over law are coming in late 2023.

 Klassen took every precaution that day: He was wearing his brightly coloured safety vest, pylons were carefully arranged to mark the scene, and his tow truck’s amber lights were flashing.
 Yet a single driver’s inattention put his livelihood—and his life—in jeopardy.

 In a separate incident on Calgary’s Glenmore Trail, a BMW, travelling at an estimated speed of 100 kilometres per hour, hit a flatbed tow truck with such force that the car it was towing went airborne across two lanes of traffic.
-And last summer in Edmonton, an inattentive driver came within half a metre of hitting a tow operator after swerving to avoid another car that had rightfully slowed down.
+And in Edmonton, an inattentive driver came within half a metre of hitting a tow operator after swerving to avoid another car that had rightfully slowed down.

 Klassen and his coworkers have experienced too many near misses to count.
 “I don’t want my wife and kids to be scared for me every time I head off to work,” Klassen says.